adrianhall/adrianhall.github.io/_posts/2019/2019-09-22-azure-app-config.md

 ---
 title: "Using Azure App Configuration for Remote Config with Android"
 categories:
-  - Android
+  - Mobile
 tags:
+  - android
-  - Kotlin
+  - kotlin
-  - "Azure App Configuration"
+  - azure_appconfig
 ---

 I've been playing with a new app recently.
 I decided I needed some support from the cloud around feature flags (turning on and off features for specific people so I can test things) and for remote configuration.
 Fortunately, Azure has a service in preview - [App Configuration](https://azure.microsoft.com/en-us/services/app-configuration/) - and it does both of these things.
 There are preview libraries to go along with it for .NET, Java 8, JavaScript, and Python.